christophstrasen/WorldObserver/.aicontext/context.md

 ## Tests
-We embrace testing via the lua `busted` test utility After code changes, run `busted tests/unit`; report results.
+We embrace testing via the lua `busted` test utility:
+- For WorldObserver changes, run `busted tests` from the repo root.
+- For LQR changes (files under `external/LQR`), you may run `busted tests/unit` from `external/LQR` as needed.
+- The workshop sync smoke test (`pz_smoke.lua` via `watch-workshop-sync.sh`) should stay green; it simulates the PZ Kahlua runtime and catches missing `require`s / vanilla Lua package mismatches.

 ## Gaps/conflicts
 If repo guidance conflicts, flag it and ask; don’t guess past ambiguities.
 Update `.aicontext` when policies change.